History of Chiropractic

 1976

-The Wilk et al vs American Medical Association (AMA) at al lawsuit is filed.
+The Wilk et al vs American Medical Association (AMA) et al lawsuit is filed.
 A group of chiropractors accused the AMA and other affiliated medical associations for violations of the Sherman Antitrust Act.

 1978